veloslab/docker-devpi/README.md

 - `-d`: Runs the container in detached mode (in the background).

 On the first run, the entrypoint script will:
-1. Check that the `./data` directory is exists/is empty.
-2. Set the correct ownership on the `./data` directory.
+1. Generate a secret file via `devpi devpi-gen-secret`
-3. Initialize `devpi-server` and create the `root` user with the password you provided.
+2. Initialize `devpi-server` and create the `root` user with the password you provided.

 On subsequent runs, it will skip these steps and start the server immediately.